 As a guest of holiday cottages myself, I want to relax in an inspiring decor.
 I want it to feel like home, better than home in fact and I want to be surrounded by luxurious, well thought through touches in an interior that’s well deigned and put together.

-If you’re a holiday home owner, that might sound like a a difficult task so I thought it would be useful to pull together some ideas and tips on creating a contemporary interior design for your holiday cottage.
+If you’re a holiday home owner, that might sound like a a difficult task so I thought it would be useful to pull together some ideas and tips on creating a contemporary interior design for your holiday cottage or your glamping site.

 The ideas and tips will appeal to any home lover so read on if you want to get that holiday home look in your own decor.